mxz7/nypsi-website/src/routes/docs/economy/items/crates/+page.md

 ## how do i get a crate?

-you can easily obtain vote crates by voting for nypsi with `$vote`. you can also get crates from tasks, daily rewards, fishing, loot drops, [premium](/docs/premium) rewards every friday night / saturday morning or the [online shop](https://ko-fi.com/tekoh/shop).
+you can easily obtain <ItemModal item="vote_crate">vote crates</ItemModal> by voting for nypsi with `$vote`. you can also get crates from tasks, daily rewards, fishing, loot drops, [premium](/docs/premium) rewards every friday night / saturday morning or the [online shop](https://ko-fi.com/tekoh/shop).

 ## what do i get from crates?